 Established in 2014 by the Black Alumni Association to mark the 70th anniversary of integration at SLU, the Pioneers of Inclusion Endowed Scholarship recognizes the strength and courage of the men and women who became the first black students at the University in 1944.
 The scholarship honors their legacy by supporting a high-achieving, first-generation college student from a historically underrepresented population in U.S. higher education.

 Make a contribution to this scholarship to ensure its recipients’ continued success at SLU.
-As part of the University's Go Further scholarship matching initiative, all gifts of $100 or more will be matched dollar for dollar.

 For more than three decades, Dr. Celerstine Johnson was dedicated to enhancing educational opportunities for all students, especially those underrepresented in higher education.
 Her 30 years of service to SLU culminated in her role as associate vice provost for enrollment management.